Little Women Book Review

 This is a virtue given to the March sisters by their mother and father.
 Professor Bahre reinforces this virtue when critiquing Jo's writing.
 Meg and Amy also learn that they should not put on airs and pretend to be someone they are not.

-This theme is expressed in the writing ability of Jo, music of Beth, and art of Amy.
+This theme is expressed in the writing ability of Jo, the music of Beth, and the art of Amy.
 It is also seen in the drama skits written and produced by all four sisters.

 4. Helping the Community